Studying at the Boston Martial Arts Center

 The core curriculum taught at the Boston Martial Arts Center comes from the Togakure lineage of ninjutsu, which evolved in Japan over several centuries.
 You’ll receive an in-depth understanding of this martial arts system with an emphasis on its use for self-defense, mindfulness, and problem-solving.

 In Japanese, the word “nin,” which helps form words like “ninjutsu” and “ninja,” means the enduring spirit of martial arts.
 It teaches us to have patience when other people don’t.
 It gives us a way to understand that everything in life is an opportunity for us to grow.
 And it allows us to step back and appreciate those moments that effected that growth.

 Where can I find out more about the history of Ninpo Taijutsu?

 Ninpo taijutsu extends back to more than one thousand years.
 The art grew over time by undergoing different trials.
-Things were taken out and added based on the success of the warrior who practiced it.
-Now, centuries later, we have a collection of highly successful lessons that can be applied to today, based on thousands years of experience.
+Things were taken out and added to it based on the success of the warrior who practiced it.
+Now, centuries later, we have a collection of highly successful lessons that can be applied to today, based on a thousand years’ worth of experience.